 - You and the reporter should clarify how your interview may be used to avoid any misunderstandings.
 Below are the definitions used by the Associated Press.
 Read more in What Does ‘Off the Record’ Really Mean? from the New York Times.
 Note that while reporters usually respect these conditions, there are no guarantees, so if you do not know the reporter, your best bet is to say only things that you are comfortable having attributed to you.

 - On the record.
 The information can be used with no caveats, quoting the source by name.

 - Off the record.
 The information cannot be used for publication.

 - Background.
 The information can be published but only under conditions negotiated with the source.
 Generally, the sources do not want their names published but will agree to a description of their position.
 AP reporters should object vigorously when a source wants to brief a group of reporters on background and try to persuade the source to put the briefing on the record.
-These background briefings have become routine in many venues, especially with government officials.

 - Deep background.
 The information can be used but without attribution.
 The source does not want to be identified in any way, even on condition of anonymity.

 - In general, information obtained under any of these circumstances can be pursued with other sources to be placed on the record.

 Examples from the Georgetown Faculty